-Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."
+Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."

-• If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in tier 4.
+• If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to all of our drugs.
 You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.